-Artificial intelligence (AI) is helping companies boost lead volume, close rate, and overall sales performance.
+Artificial intelligence (AI) is helping companies boost lead volume, improve close rate, and supercharge overall sales performance.

-That’s because this technology can automate and augment much of the sales process.
-As a result, salespeople are free to focus on what matters: revenue.
+That's because this technology can automate and augment much of the sales process.
+As a result, salespeople are free to focus on what matters: closing the sale.

 Yet AI is not replacing salespeople.
 The vast majority of companies using AI or planning to also plan to increase staff.

-That’s because AI is creating practical value for sales teams by automating, augmenting and supercharging the way they work, with several real-world use cases and tools being used today.
+That's because AI is creating practical value for sales teams by giving them superpowers, with several real-world use cases and tools being used today.

 But there's so much hype around AI that salespeople often miss this fact.
 We don't blame them.
 They've got numbers to hit, and too much commentary out there about AI is aspirational, not practical.